 These directives set the classification structures and maximum remuneration ranges based on the complexity of the board or tribunal.
 They also address other matters such as expense reimbursement and public disclosure of paid remuneration and expenses.

-Government makes appointments through the Board Resourcing and Development Office to many Crown corporations, agencies, boards, commissions and administrative tribunals that help deliver public services and Government’s priorities.
+Government makes appointments through the Crown Agencies and Board Resourcing Office to many Crown corporations, agencies, boards, commissions and administrative tribunals that help deliver public services and Government’s priorities.
 Remuneration is often provided to these appointees either directly by government or by its relevant entities.

 The Appointee Remuneration Committee oversees the remuneration provided to public sector appointees.
 Two appointee remuneration Treasury Board directives provide guidelines to ensure a consistent and transparent approach to how much is paid to appointees across the public sector.